Quick Take

 Appearance

-There are nine extant viperfish species plus two that are found in fossil records from the late Miocene.
-These fishes are about a foot long and can be up to 23 inches long.
+There are nine extant viperfish species, plus two that are found in fossil records from the late Miocene.
+These fish are about a foot long and can be up to 23 inches long.
 They can be dark blue, silvery blue, or black.

 They are iridescent and shine in even the lowest of light.
-Viperfishes have photophores along their belly.
+Viperfish have photophores along their belly.
 Scientists believe the fish use them to help camouflage in the extremely low-light environment.
 They also have a bioluminescent spine that sticks up right in front of their dorsal fin.
-These fish can turn their lights on their spines on and off at will, and scientists think that they use the spines to help attract prey.
+These fish can turn their lights on and off on their spines at will, and scientists think that they use the spines to help attract prey.

 While they look like they’re covered in scales, they’re not.
-Instead, viperfishes are covered in an unknown substance that’s thick and transparent.
+Instead, viperfish are covered in an unknown substance that’s thick and transparent.

 The most notable thing about their appearance is their teeth.
 These teeth are so big that the viperfish’s lower jaw juts forward, and its teeth sit outside of its mouth.
 Their lower jaw is hinged in a way that enables them to swallow larger prey items whole.